Set Yourself Up For Failure

 • SHOULD allow me to plan for the entire family.

 • COULD integrate into existing productivity systems without additional steps.
-(But I spent a couple of decades trying to pull this off and knew it was going to be difficult, so I was okay to let it go.)
+(But I spent a couple of decades trying to pull this off and knew it would be difficult, so I was okay with letting it go.)

-• COULD allow sharing my plans with other family members.
+• COULD allow me to share my plans with other family members.

 Here’s what I came up with.
 The image below shows a plan for my fairly typical Friday with some annotations in red: